mealaud/mealaud.github.io/content/hobbies/writing/atlas-the-dive.md

 How can I be burdened if there is nothing I hold dear, if there is no responsibility, if there is no passion?{{%nl%}}{{%nl%}}

-Before I realize that I am in this enchanting fog, my world rolls off my shoulders—I have shrugged without knowing—and into the cold dark of the cosmos.
+Before I realize that I am in this enchanting fog, my world rolls off my shoulders and into the cold dark of the cosmos — I have shrugged without knowing.
 There is nothing quite so painful as realizing you have not done all that you could.{{%nl%}}{{%nl%}}

 It falls further.{{%nl%}}{{%nl%}}